 A word of notice: RecMaster for Mac now has a little difference with Windows version.
 If you wish a 1:1 Mac recorder with RecMaster for Windows, you can get back to check our update or turn to some best alternatives like OBS Studio or ScreenFlow.
 Besides RecMaster, there are many solid MP4 screen recording tools for Windows and Mac, including OBS Studio, Movavi Screen Recorder, Wondershare Filmora Scrn, and ApowerREC.

 Compared to elder brother Windows and Mac, Linux, although with less user base, is gradually becoming one of the mainstream systems.
 Many tech companies are using the open-source and lightweight Linux in their data centers like Oracle, Google, Novell, IBM, Facebook, and Microsoft (yes, you didn’t hear it wrong).
 In view of its open-source nature, we here come up with an open-source screen recorder for MP4 screen recording on Linux, and its name is OBS Studio, the abbreviation of Open Broadcast Software (Studio).

 OBS Studio is a freebie for recording and live streaming, which is notably sought after Twitch gaming streamers.
 Shortly before in September 2019, OBS owner JIM officially released a blog – “Twitch Becomes Premiere Sponsor of the OBS Project“- to confirm the relationship between them before and for the time to come.

 OBS Studio is regarded as the most powerful tool among screen recording freeware.
 So you can see its name anywhere people are asking for recorder recommendation.
-When you take it as an MP4 screen recorder on your computer, it can:
+When you take it as a good screen recorder on your computer, it can:

 ● Real-time capture any screen sources at an unlimited number – Window Capture, Browser, Display Capture, Game Capture, Image (Slide Show), Media Source, Text, Video Capture Device (e.g webcam), Audio Input/Output Capture and so on.